 Jung was a student of Sigmund Freud.
 Freud was interested in what he called the subconscious mind.
-The subconscious mind is difficult to access, but it influences how we think, act, and feel.

 Freud thought that one of the best ways to learn about the subconscious mind was to study how the conscious mind made connections between images and ideas.
 He tested this by saying a word and asking his patients to say the first thing that came to mind.
 He also used methods like inkblot tests.

 Jung was interested in association but made a much larger study of it through the study of symbols.
 He was particularly interested in symbols and dream elements that were the same across different cultures.
 Jung used his research to compile books on the psychological importance of dream elements.

 Like "dream dictionaries," similar books are still widely available online and in most book stores.
 These books often vary slightly in how they work and what they say.
 However, most of them are based on Jung's work.